If it wasn’t for beautiful design, we’d all live in a drab world. Steve Jobs would have been anonymous, and nobody would buy Apple products.

 Reading “The Design of Everyday Things” is a good place to begin.

-Improving your drawing skills gives you a new liberty to sketch designs and creative projects.
+Improving your drawing skills gives you the new liberty to sketch designs and creative projects.
 Taking a drawing class can help you massively and teach you how to be a better graphic designer.

-Fend off from criticizing your design while you are working on it.
-That can paralyze your creativity.
-After it’s finished and done, plan how you can make the next one even better.
+Fend off from criticizing your design while you are working on it, as it can paralyze your creativity.
+After it’s finished and done, analyze it and plan how you can make the next one even better.
 This is continuous improvement in practice.

-Schools like the Royal College of Art in the U.K and the Rhode Island School of Design continue to churn out designers who go on to do award-winning work.
-If you want to take your skills to a new place, attending even a part-time program can propel you to design stardom.
+Schools like the Royal College of Art in the U.K and the Rhode Island School of Design continue to churn out designers who continue to do award-winning work.
+If you’re interested in taking your skills to a new place, attending even a part-time program can propel you to design stardom.

 Malcolm Gladwell, author of the book “Outliers” says it takes 10,000 hours to become world-class.
 When you push yourself, there is almost no limit to how much better you can be as a graphic designer.
 Konsus, the future of work, has created a workplace where the top graphic designers push each other every day to improve.

 Whether by revisiting design theory, working on challenging graphic design projects, or collaborating with a more senior designer, you need to learn by doing.
 The real underlying key, however, is to deploy your own creative instincts and the passion that got you wearing the designer’s cap in the first place, because that’s how you manage to improve your design skills.
 Great graphic design, like all other great work, is a labor of love.